Considering going from the UK overseas?

 - And at the same time there can be a blessing for the host church and community.
 As in the UK, all around the world the harvest is plentiful, but the workers are few.
 As well as learning, ministry trainees can offer valuable assistance in the overseas harvest fields.
 There is a desperate need for faithful Bible teachers all around the world, and sensitive trainees can have a substantial impact in the churches and communities where they serve.

 The ideal candidate for an overseas training position is someone who:

 - Has an active interest in world mission

 - Is already seeking to share the gospel with friends, family, neighbours and strangers

 - Is considering some sort of overseas or cross-cultural gospel work in the future

-- May have done already done one year of a UK apprenticeship / have some hands on experience of Bible teaching work
+- May have already done one year of a UK apprenticeship / had some hands on experience of Bible teaching work

 - Is humble, flexible, willing to learn, adapt and throw themselves into new experiences